The 2021 State of Housing in Harris County and Houston

 The 2021 State of Housing in Harris County and Houston report examines data from 2018 to 2019 and compares how dozens of key housing indicators shifted.
 The Kinder Institute's first housing report, using data from 2010 to 2018, was released last year, and subsequent annual reports will add the latest year of available data to the analysis while tracking trends.

-Neighborhood-level indicators are available on the Houston Community Data Connection's State of Housing Dashboard.
+Neighborhood-level indicators are available on the Kinder Institute's State of Housing Dashboard.

 As with last year’s inaugural report, the 2021 State of Housing documents that, like other major metro centers, Harris County and Houston’s housing sector is failing many and rewarding too few.
 For higher-income residents and most homeowners, the system is creating large benefits and stability.
 Yet lower-income households, especially lower-income renters, find themselves squeezed into unaffordable and often unsafe homes.
 Access to the ranks of homeownership, and the inherent benefits that come from that status, is growing more elusive.